Sign software code and verify publisher’s identity with Code Signing Certificate, remove pesky warnings and instill trust in end users.

-It is all thanks to the escalating number of cyber criminals who can take advantage of authentic code to wreak havoc on people and companies.
-No wonder many customers feel confident when buying software from a physical environment where they can at least guarantee third party verification of the publisher coupled with the assurance that software has not been tampered with.
+It is all thanks to the escalating number of cybercriminals who can take advantage of authentic code to wreak havoc on people and companies.
+No wonder many customers feel confident when buying software from a physical environment where they can at least guarantee third-party verification of the publisher coupled with the assurance that software has not been tampered with.

 What is Code Signing?

 A Code Signing certificate allows you to sign code in a method similar to SSH and SSL.
-On requesting for a certificate, a public key pair is generated whereby the private key resides on the applicant’s machine whilst the public key is sent to the provider along with request then the provider issues the certificate.
+On request for a certificate, a public key pair is generated whereby the private key resides on the applicant’s machine whilst the public key is sent to the provider along with the request then the provider issues the certificate.

 This certificate is issued by a certificate authority (CA) and it has the information that verifies the identity of an entity.
-The CA is the heart of code signing thus the certificates has to be signed by a trusted organization using a secure public key infrastructure (PKI).
+The CA is the heart of code signing thus the certificates have to be signed by a trusted organization using a secure public key infrastructure (PKI).

 The Benefits of Code Signing Certificate to a Software Publisher

-Perhaps the biggest benefit any software publisher can get from code signing certificate is to conglomerate trust in your online applications and software.
-This will not only help you sell more software online but it will also ensure that you respond well to evolving demands and opportunities.
+Perhaps the biggest benefit any software publisher can get from a code signing certificate is to conglomerate trust in your online applications and software.
+This will not only help you sell more software online but will also ensure that you respond well to evolving demands and opportunities.

-Did we also mention that code signing certificate could be very vital in protecting your intellectual property meaning that cyber attackers will find it hard to use your company name to distribute fake software or even corrupt your code?
+Did we also mention that a code signing certificate could be very vital in protecting your intellectual property meaning that cyber attackers will find it hard to use your company name to distribute fake software or even corrupt your code?
 You doubt how this could be of any help to you.

 Such reassurances cannot be taken very lightly as device manufactures, network providers, and platform providers will easily accept your applications (compatibility) which will also translate to increased marketing channels and distribution.

-Untrusted software can cause warning while running it and shows that the publisher of this software is not recognized or untrusted.
+Untrusted software can cause a warning while running it and shows that the publisher of this software is not recognized or untrusted.
 In this way, a signed code will ease software running and installing too.

 In case you are still not sure of why you need to code sign your apps then you may soon be forced to do so anyway.
 As a matter of fact, users are fast learning the need to go for signed applications.

 Best Practices for Code Signing Certificate

 - Ensure the Certificates Allow Time Stamping – Time stamps afford users the chance to assess if the code signing certificate was valid at the time of signing even after the certificate has elapsed.
-Time stamping is the gateway to saving your time and money on software you are not modifying-since you will no longer need to renew certificates.
+Timestamping is the gateway to saving your time and money on software you are not modifying since you will no longer need to renew certificates.

 - Assign Every Developer a Certificate – It is common for companies to share certificates for the program they are working on but this actually the wrong way to go about it as far as security is concerned.
 It is always better to assign multiple certificates to make it very easy to keep track of changes made by every developer.